0xTdesign/reading-notes/201/class-02.md

  An if statement checks a __ and if it evaluates to ___, then the code block will execute.

+ An IF Statement checks a (Condition) and if it evaluates to True then the code will block will execute.

 What is the use of an else if?

+The use of an "Else If" is to test a new condition if the ones above are false.

 List 3 different types of comparison operators.

+ === This is to check if the value is lee or greater than each other

+ < > This is used to check if one value is less or greater than each other

+ <= => This is to check if the value is less or greater than each other.

 What is the difference between the logical operator && and ||?

+ The difference between "&&" and "||" is the "&&" will need all to come back "True" for the whole expression to return ```True```